OpenTire/OpenTirePython/README.md

 ## Development plan
 The first release includes implementations of commonly used tire models along with implementation examples, benchmark studies and the first library of parameterized tire models.

-Since the project start in early 2014, the project has received support from both academic and commercial contributors.
+Since the project start in late 2014, the project has received support from both academic and commercial contributors.
 More contributors are wanted to help define the roadmap for future development.